 Q3: Use{-and-}Does controlling whitespace affect the execution efficiency of the template?

-A3:In most cases, the impact of this whitespace control on the execution efficiency of the template is negligible and can be ignored almost.The template engine needs to handle these special symbols when parsing, which will increase a negligible amount of parsing time.However, compared with other factors such as page loading, database queries, and network transmission, this overhead is so small that you hardly notice any performance difference in actual operation.Therefore, it is completely worthwhile to use this control character to obtain cleaner HTML code and a better maintenance experience.
+A3:In most cases, the control of this whitespace on the execution efficiency of the template is negligible, almost negligible.The template engine needs to handle these special symbols during parsing, which will increase a negligible amount of parsing time.However, when compared to other factors such as page loading, database queries, and network transmission, this overhead is so small that you hardly notice any performance difference in actual operation.Therefore, it is well worth using this control character to obtain cleaner HTML code and a better maintenance experience.